wp-plugins/posts-per-cat/readme.txt

 Enter category ID into `Include category` field, and leave unchecked `Only top level categories` checkbox.

 == Screenshots ==
-1. Posts per Cat on Plugins page
+1. Posts per Cat Plugins settings
-2. Posts per Cat Options page
+2. Posts per Cat: custom cats, 3 column, w/o enabled CSS
-3. Posts per Cat in action (sutom orderet categories in three columns)
+3. Posts per Cat: all cats, 3 column, w/ enabled CSS

 == Changelog ==

+= 1.1.0 (2012-04-05) =
+* Adds option to disable link on category title
+* Adds shortcode [ppc]
+* Adds class to headline title and number of comments

-= 1.0.0 =
+= 1.0.0 (2012-01-16) =
+* Adds option to toggle comments number with link
 * Adds option to use post content in stead of post excerpt
 * Adds option for custom category ordering (as listed in Include category)
 * Adds option to display PPC in one, two, three or four columns